bump-sh/docs/docs/help/getting-started/index.md

 Our guides below will help you locate and use those files to deploy your API docs on Bump.sh:

-- [Quick start with specification files](getting-started/quick-start) if you work directly with an OpenAPI or AsyncAPI file.
+- [Quick start with definition files](quick-start) if you work directly with an OpenAPI or AsyncAPI file.
-- [Quick start with API Platform](getting-started/api-platform) if you are building an API with API Platform (PHP).
+- [Quick start with API Platform](api-platform) if you are building an API with API Platform (PHP).
-- [Quick start with FastAPI](getting-started/fastapi) if you are building an API with FastAPI (Python).
+- [Quick start with FastAPI](fastapi) if you are building an API with FastAPI (Python).